 - Getting Organized

-- Planning Ahead for the Little and Big Things
+- Planning for the Little and Big Things

 - Organizing Your Workstation

-I can’t wait for to see what’s in store for you this year!
-With wholehearted teaching as your goal – this school year is sure to be a great one!
+I can’t wait to see what’s in store for you this year!
+With wholehearted teaching as your goal, this school year is sure to be a great one!

 Wholeheartedly Yours,